lispercat/sailpoint-iiq-dev-accelerator/README.md

 This is the README for "Sailpoint IIQ Development Accelerator" VSCode extension.
 The main goal to accelerate and facilitate development by directly interacting with the target IIQ server via VSCode commands.
 To use the extension, you need to:
-* Import in Sailpoint IIQ the ["IIQDevAcceleratorWF" workflow](https://raw.githubusercontent.com/lispercat/sailpoint-iiq-dev-accelerator/master/src/workflow.xml)
+* **Import in Sailpoint IIQ** the ["IIQDevAcceleratorWF" workflow](https://raw.githubusercontent.com/lispercat/sailpoint-iiq-dev-accelerator/master/src/workflow.xml)
-* update the configuration of the extension with the name of your target IIQ environment (sandbox, dev, uat etc.).
+* (Optional) update the configuration of the extension with the name of your target IIQ environment (sandbox, dev, uat etc.).

 ![Example of how to evalue a snippet of BeanShell script, import and run a rule with parameters](https://raw.githubusercontent.com/lispercat/sailpoint-iiq-dev-accelerator/master/images/EvalAndRunRule.gif)